The merit badge counselor is one of the coolest jobs in Scouting.

 These volunteers introduce Scouts to a topic about which they are passionate and knowledgable.

-At the very least, a merit badge counselor helps a young man earn a merit badge for his sash and get one step closer to the next rank.
+At the very least, a merit badge counselor helps a young person earn a merit badge and get one step closer to the next rank.

-At the most, a merit badge counselor introduces a young man to a subject that could become a lifelong hobby or career.
+At the most, a merit badge counselor introduces a young person to a subject that could become a lifelong hobby or career.